libsdl-org/SDL/docs/README-documentation-rules.md

 however you like and assume the system will clean it up for you.

-## The first line is the summary.

-The first line of a piece of documentation is meant to be a succinct description.
-This is what Doxygen would call the `\brief` tag. wikiheaders will split this text out until the first period (end of sentence!), and when word wrapping, shuffle the overflow into a new paragraph below it.

 ## Things that start with `SDL_` will automatically become wiki links.

 wikiheaders knows to turn these into links to other pages, so if you reference